anchitaaghag/Codon-Optimization-for-Biopharming/README.md

-# Codon Optimization for Biopharming
+# Codon Optimization Tool for Biopharming

 In recent years, the technique of codon optimization has gained popularity in the biopharmaceutical industry to rapidly create and deploy high-yields of commercially valuable protein products.
 The tobbaco plant, *Nicotiana benthamiana*, is of particular interest due to the plant's rapid growth rate and ease of genetic manipulation.